 Yemeni Arabic is broadly part of the Gulf Arabic language family, but it is more closely related to the Southern Peninsular Arabic spoken in parts of Saudi Arabia and Oman.
 As with any language, even in countries as small as Yemen, one may also find more sub-dialects spoken throughout its 21 governorates.

-These dialects are classified according to the major cities, regions, or culture in which they are spoken.
+These dialects are classified according to the major cities, regions, or cultures in which they are spoken.
 The most popular and widely spoken is the Sanaani dialect, which is centered in the northern/central region around the capital city of Sana’a.
 The next is Ta’azi/Adeni found more around the southwestern coast cities of Taiz and Aden.
 After these, the next most popular are Azbidi (western coastal city of Zabid), Yafti (Yafa region northeast of Aden), and Hadhrami (eastern Governorate of Hadhramaut).

 There is even a form of Judeo-Yemeni Arabic used by the sizable Jewish population traditionally inhabiting the area, and which is still spoken by the Yemeni community today in Israel.
 In addition to Arabic, other Semitic languages, such as Mehri and Hobyot, are also spoken among the people living on the border of Yemen and Oman, as well as Soqotri on the Yemeni island of Socotra.